 However, what might change is…

-The UK will no longer be restricted by EU rules and laws and will have more control over deciding where transactions arise and what VAT rate, if any, applies.
-Unfortunately, this does mean that businesses that rely on EU law in applying a particular VAT treatment may no longer be able to once the Brexit takes place.
+The UK will have more control over deciding where transactions arise and what VAT rate, if any, applies.
+Unfortunately, this does mean that businesses that rely on EU law in applying a particular VAT treatment may no longer be able to once Brexit takes place.

 Just to note – despite the UK having more freedom, EU VAT rules will still stand and businesses that make transactions in EU countries will be subject to the local rules.

-There is no escaping the fact that the Brexit will have an impact on businesses.
+There is no escaping the fact that Brexit and VAT will have an impact on businesses.
 Depending on what your business specialises in will determine what you need to look out for.